kentcb/kentcb.github.io/_posts/2016-05-07-jason-smith's-xamarin-forms-performance-tips.md

 [assembly: XamlCompilation(XamlCompilationOptions.Compile)]
 ```

-**DON'T** bind when static assignment suffices.
+**DO NOT** bind when static assignment suffices.

-**DON'T** assign default values.
+**DO NOT** assign default values.
 Doing so has a cost even though you're not modifying the value.

 **AVOID** transparency.
 If you can achieve the same (or close enough) effect with full opacity, do so.